 For specific composition and arrangement coaching I am an experienced user of paper and pen, Sibelius, Cubase & Ableton.

 “Al’s lessons taught me what it meant to musically say what you want to say.
 His feedback was always honest and grounded with his vast musical knowledge.
-A very inspiring educator and musician .” – Frazer Kerslake (Bass)
+A very inspiring educator and musician.” – Frazer Kerslake (Former bass student now on the jazz course at Leeds)